blabla1337/skf-flask/skf/markdown/knowledge_base/60-knowledge_base--Session_IDs_do_not_timeout_(idl)--.md

 the idle timeout does not limit the attacker's actions, as he can generate activity on the session periodically to keep the session active for longer periods of time.

-Session timeout management and expiration must be enforced server-side.
+Session timeout management and expiration must be enforced on the server-side.
 If the client is used to enforce the session timeout, for example using the session token or other client parameters to track time references (e.g. number of minutes since login time), an attacker could manipulate these to extend the session duration.